Continuous nonlinear adaptive experimental design with gradient flow: Numerical experiment: Schr o dinger equation

-In the first test, we set the initial distribution $\rho^0 = U ([0,1]^2)$, and this $\rho^0$ is represented by $N = 10,000$ samples.
-To kick off the simulation, we first need to compute the first-order criticality point $\vecsigma^{*}[\rho^0]$.
-To do so we run the inner optimization with $T = 2000$ iterations with step size set to be $\Delta t = 10^{-7}$.
-We show three snapshots of $\rho^t$ in \cref{fig: A uniform}.
-Along the evolution, the design measure $\rho$ picks up the diagonal information, indicating that the measurements are the most informative when the source $\theta^1$ and detector $\theta^2$ are in close proximity.
+We showcase three snapshots of the design measure $\rho^t$ in \cref{fig: A uniform}.
+As the density $\rho$ evolves, it gradually picks up the diagonal information, indicating that the measurements are the most informative for Schr\"odinger reconstruction when the source $\theta^1$ and detector $\theta^2$ are in close proximity.
+Note that \cref{fig: A uniform} demonstrate the density result by counting the particles from 10 simulations, where each run returns very similar measure evolution.
 In~\cref{fig: A uniform score}, we plot three metrics: A-optimal score $F^A$ \eqref{eqn: A-optimal_star} (in log-scale), $L^2$ reconstruction error $\| \vecsigma^* - \vecsigma_\true \|_2$, and the loss function \eqref{eqn: continuous loss}.
-They all drop along iterations, suggesting the adaptive gradient flow \cref{alternative alg} works successfully for A-optimal design.
-In the last panel of~\cref{fig: A uniform score}, we also demonstrate the reconstructed $\vecsigma^*$ at the beginning and end of the algorithm run, as compared to the ground-truth.
-Note that the initial distribution $\vecsigma^{*,0}$ (red) is very jagged while the final solution $\vecsigma^{*,T}$ (yellow) closely fits the true $\vecsigma_{\text{true}}$ (blue).
+They all decrease with iteration count, suggesting that the adaptive gradient flow \cref{alternative alg} works effectively for A-optimal design as well as the inverse problem.
+In the bottom right panel of~\cref{fig: A uniform score}, we compare the reconstructed $\vecsigma^*$ at the beginning and end of the algorithm to the ground-truth.
+Note that although the initial reconstruction $\vecsigma^{*,0}$ (red) is jagged and bears little resemblance to $\vecsigma_{\text{true}}$ (blue), the final solution $\vecsigma^{*,T}$ (yellow) closely fits the ground-truth.
+All the four plots in \cref{fig: A uniform score} also present the averaged metric and parameter values from all simulations.

+In the second test, we use warm-start initialization, setting $\rho^0$ to be close to the optimal design measure obtained from the first test.
+As observed from the output in~\cref{fig: A uniform}, the design measure $\rho$ has pronounced concentration along the diagonal line on the design space $[0,1]^2$, implying that source-detection pairs with $\theta^1 = \theta^2$ contain more valuable information for reconstruction.
+Thus, in the second test, we begin by sampling the bivariate particles $(\theta^1, \theta^2)$ according to $\theta^1 - \theta^2 \sim 0.002\,\mathcal{N}(0,1)$.
+The number of sampled particles is set as $N = 1000$.
+We pursue the A-optimal design by running \cref{alternative alg} with step size $\Delta t =10^{-6}$ and total number of iterations $T = 1000$.